-Consolidated Plan (Consolidated Plan for Housing and Community Development): Five-year planning document prepared by HUD grantees in exchange for federal funding from the CDBG, ESG, HOME, and HOPWA programs.
+Consolidated Plan (Consolidated Plan for Housing and Community Development): Also known as a Con Plan.
+A five-year planning document prepared by HUD grantees in exchange for federal funding from the CDBG, ESG, HOME, and HOPWA programs.
 Consolidated Plans evaluate needs based on current data and citizen participation; define goals and objectives to meet priority needs; create a five-year strategy to achieve goals; and describe individual activities and current funding levels in an Annual Action Plan for the first year of the five-year period.

-Cost burden: The condition that occurs when a household has gross housing costs that range from 30.1 to 50 percent of gross household income.
+Cost burden: The condition that occurs when a household has gross housing costs that range from 30.1 to 50% of gross household income.